ERRORS & CONDITIONS

 Now, instead of bringing up the debugger, if a naughty word is encountered during the iteration, it will simply be replaced by "*".

-Being able to signal a condition, and then choose how to response based on the condition is very nice, but Lisp has one more trick up its sleeve.
+Being able to signal a condition, and then choose how to respond based on the condition is very nice, but Lisp has one more trick up its sleeve.

 handler-case has a problem: it unwinds the stack.
 That means that you lose